Resources

 Section 1033 of the Dodd-Frank Act is specifically targeted at open banking in the United States.
 It allows consumers to access their financial data and share that data with third parties.

-The CFPB’s proposed rule also obliges banks, third-parties and aggregators to protect personal financial data from unauthorised access and data breaches, both through the adoption of secure API protocols as well as via appropriate data governance processes.
+The CFPB’s rule obliges banks, third-parties and aggregators to protect personal financial data from unauthorised access and data breaches, both through the adoption of secure API protocols as well as via appropriate data governance processes.

 The goal of Section 1033 is to make banking more transparent, in turn driving more competition and innovation in the financial ecosystem.
 It helps consumers find better financial products and services, make smarter financial decisions, and have more control over their financial information.